-What Can You Gain From Taking Mediation Training?
+What Can You Gain From Taking a Mediation Training?

 By Chuck Doran and Vincent Lowney

 Since we started training mediators in 1994, we’ve learned that people take mediation training for different reasons.
-Some want to understand mediation from a neutral’s perspective so they can better advocate for their clients at the mediation table.
-Others have concluded they could do as good (or better) job mediating as the mediators they hired.
+Some want to understand mediation from a neutral’s perspective so they can be better advocates for their clients at the mediation table.
+Others could not resist the allure of pursuing a career in mediation (we’ll introduce some of these mediators in an upcoming blog post).
 We also discovered that a majority of people who train as mediators are simply looking to build their skills and incorporate mediation into the work they are already doing.

-So what can you gain from taking a mediation training?
-We reviewed evaluations from participants in MWI’s Forty-Hour Mediation Training to answer that question.
+So what can you gain from a mediation training?
+We reviewed evaluations from participants in MWI’s Forty-Hour Mediation Training last May to answer that question.

 Empowering Others to Resolve Disputes